SideSlide - Tour

 • Drag files from the Windows Explorer to Folder Shortcuts to easily copy and move files from any location, to anywhere.
 Hold down the Ctrl key to toggle between Copy and Move:

-• Conflicts are dealt with in the same way Windows 7 handled file name conflicts: If files in the destination share the same name with files in the source, an option is displayed allowing you to keep both files, renaming the files being copied.
+• Conflicts are resolved similarly to how Windows 7 managed file name conflicts.
+If files in the destination folder share the same name as those in the source, you’ll be given options to replace the existing files (overwrite) or keep both by renaming the copied files.

 • Tip: Add a shortcut to the desktop folder and use it to quickly move/copy files to the desktop from anywhere, without the need to hide all open windows.

-• Drag a shortcut icon (also select multiple shortcuts and drag a single one) and drop it on top of another shortcut label to activate the latter using the first shortcut as the command line argument:
+• Drag a shortcut icon (or select multiple shortcuts and drag one) and drop it onto another shortcut label to execute the target shortcut with the dragged shortcut as a command-line argument:

 • Another option for opening shortcuts with different ones is by using the Send To command from the shortcut right-click menu.